lgaudencio/footy-fever/README.md

 ## Deployment

+The site was deployed via [Heroku](heroku.com), and the live link for this game can be found here - [Footy Fever](https://footy-fever-ad7b89b7823a.herokuapp.com/)

+This project was developed utilising the Code Institute Template.
+Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.

+Before deploying to Heroku, pip3 freeze > requirements.txt was used to add pyfiglet and colorama imports for deployment.

+1. Log into Heroku or create an account if one hasn't been created yet.

+2. Once logged in, click the button labelled 'New' from the dashboard in the top right corner and from the drop-down menu, select 'Create New App'.

+3. A unique app name must be entered, I named mine: Footy Fever.

+4. Next, select your region, as I am based in England, I selected Europe.

+5. Click on the 'Create App' button.

+6. The next page, you will be able to see the project's 'Deploy' tab.
+Click on the 'Settings Tab' and scroll down to 'Config Vars'.

+7. Click 'Reveal Config Vars' and enter the 'port' into the 'Key' box and '8000' into the 'Value' box and click the 'Add' button.

+8. Next, scroll doen to the Buildpack section, click 'Add Buildpack', select 'Python' and click 'Save Changes'.

+9. Repeat the previous step to add 'Node.js'.
+Please note that the Buildpacks must be in the correct order.
+If they are not, click and drag them into the correct order.

+10. Scroll to the top of the page and select the 'Deploy' tab.

+11. Select GitHub as the deployment method.

+12. Confrim that you want to connect to GitHub.

+13. Search for the repository name and click connect button.

+14. Scroll to the bottom of the deployed page and select preferred deployment type:

+* Click either 'Enable Automatic Deploys' for automatic deployment when you push update to GitHub or you can choose to select manual deployment and click 'Deploy Branch'.
+Please note, if you choose manual deployment, it must be deployed everytime you push to GitHub.

 ### Version Control

 Git commands were used during the development to push code to the remote repo, the following commands were the following: